King Employment Opportunities

 Campus: Bristol

-Description: King University is accepting applications for the position of Assistant Track and Field/Cross Country Coach (2 positions).
-The successful candidate will be responsible for assisting the Head Track and Field/Cross Country Coach with all aspects of the program, with a specific emphasis on sprints, jumps, and middle-distance training.
+Description: King University is accepting applications for the position of Assistant Women’s Soccer Coach.
+The successful candidate will be responsible for assisting the Head Women’s Soccer Coach with all aspects of the program.

 Minimum Qualifications: A Bachelor's degree is required.
-Candidates should possess a thorough knowledge of track and field, a sophisticated understanding of coaching and training strategies, and a demonstrated ability to enhance student athlete development.
+Candidates should possess a thorough knowledge of soccer, a sophisticated understanding of coaching and training strategies, and a demonstrated ability to enhance student athlete development.

 Preferred Qualifications: Master’s Degree.
 Experience as a student athlete at the collegiate level.
-Preference will be given to candidates with a background in sprints, jumps, and middle distance training.
 Demonstrated ability and success in identifying and recruiting student athletes at a private, residential institution.

 Responsibilities: Supervise all activities related to the student athletes; provide professional mentoring to student-athletes; establish the team's competition and practice schedules; Recruit student/athletes that meet King University Admission guidelines to achieve roster goals and field a competitive team; Provide academic, personal, and professional mentoring to student-athletes; Comply with all NCAA rules and regulations;